 - A minimum of a 2:1 first degree in a relevant discipline/subject area with a minimum 60% mark in the project element or equivalent with a minimum 60% overall module average.

 - the potential to engage in innovative research and to complete the PhD within a 3.5 years

 - a minimum of English language proficiency (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component)

-- excellent analytical skills and a deep knowledge of Fluid Mechanics are essential
+- deep knowledge of Fluid Mechanics is essential

 - experience with flow measurement, coding (e.g. LabView and Matlab) and CAD are desirable